mpenning/ciscoconfparse/README.txt

 from ciscoconfparse import *

 parse = CiscoConfParse("/tftpboot/bucksnort.conf")

+# Return a list of all ATM interfaces and subinterfaces
 atm_intfs = parse.find_lines("^interface\sATM")

+# Return a list of all interfaces with a certain QOS policy
 qos_intfs = parse.find_parents_w_child( "^interf", "service-policy QOS_01" )

+# Return a list of all active interfaces (i.e. not shutdown)
 active_intfs = parse.find_parents_wo_child( "^interf", "shutdown" )

+The examples/ directory in the distribution contains more usage cases, including sample configs to parse.
+When enforcing configuration standards, the req_cfgspec_excl_diff() method is very useful; examples of its usage are included.

 FAQ